JaviFuentes94/price-swap/PRIVACY.md

 ### Storage Permission
 Used to save your preferred currency and cache exchange rates locally on your device.

-### ActiveTab Permission
-Used to read text that you manually select on webpages to detect prices.
-Only activates when you select text.

 ### Host Permission (api.exchangerate-api.com)
 Used to fetch current exchange rates for accurate currency conversion.

+### Content Scripts
+The extension uses content scripts that run on webpages to detect when you manually select text containing prices.
+These scripts only activate when you select text and only process the selected text to check for price information.

 ## Your Rights